Close Menu

 In addition to the ground-breaking findings in this study, vitamin D, which is derived from sunlight and diet, is also proven to regulate the amount of calcium and phosphate in the body, which is vital in reducing the risk of osteoporosis.
 It is also associated with reduced risk of cardiovascular disease, infectious and autoimmune disease and diabetes.

-See also What Are the Health Benefits of Magnesium?
+See also What are the Health Benefits of Colloidal Silver

 Lead author Dr Andrea Darling from the University of Surrey, said: “The importance of vitamin D sufficiency should not be underestimated.
 It is well-known to be good for our musculoskeletal systems, but our research shows that if levels are low in expectant mothers, it can affect the development of their children in their early years of life.